markuspf/idris-gap/README.md

 How slow is it?
 ===============

 Probably very.
-Here are some non-numbers (measured on my i5 laptop):
+Here are some non-numbers (measured on my i5 laptop) for the pythag.idr example:

 ```
  | Backend |            10 |            50 |           100 |               500 |